-Also if you don’t have a full week to make it all the way up to Oregon, I also wrote a three day variant of this trip that focuses on the redwoods and the coastal areas of Northern California.
+Also if you don’t have a full week to make it all the way up to Oregon, I wrote a three-day variant of this trip that focuses on the redwoods and the coastal areas of Northern California.

-Consider getting the America the Beautiful Interagency Pass ($80 for a whole year of free admission into US National Parks).
+Consider getting a parks pass like the America the Beautiful Interagency Pass ($80 for a whole year of free admission into US National Parks).
 If you go to a lot of CA State parks, you could look into a CA State Park Pass too

 Depending on the time of year, try to book as many campsites in advance as possible, as some of the more remote and best campgrounds can be reserved online